The spirit of Norway since 1893

 2018

-Tons of single-use plastic items are removed and banned from the ships fleet-wide.
+Tons of single-use plastic items are removed from our ships and replaced with alternatives like bamboo.
 We celebrate our 125-year anniversary with a big, plastic-free party.

 2020